divyeshdhedhi/BouncingBallGraph/README.md

 # BouncingBallGraph
-Calculating number of bounces and plotting graph of each bounce
+calculating number of bounces and plotting graph of each bounce